IntBio-UCD/parent_pops_common-gardens/scripts/FirstYear_Survival.md

     keep_md: true
 ---

+# First Year Survival (surv to ann census)

 To Do:
 - Look at relationship between size and survival
 - Standard error correction on scatter plots?

+To Think about:
+- Should we be getting rid of plants that germinated in the field or including those as original plants that died??
+  - Only 3 total plants (2 WL2 and 1 SQ2) so maybe it doesn't really make a difference